Policy Code: 5070/7350 Public Records- Retention, Release, and Disposition

 2. Other Duties

-a. reviewing all electronic data processing systems being considered for lease or purchase to ensure that they will not impede the school system's ability to permit public inspection and examination of records;
+a. will not impede the school system's ability to permit public inspection and examination of public records; and

 All requests for examining or obtaining copies of public records should be in writing or recorded by school system personnel.
 This policy, administrative guidelines, information on the actual cost of producing public records, information on how to reach the records officer, information about how to appeal a denial of a public records request, and information regarding any computer database indexes must be made available to individuals requesting public records.